 In summary, our results show that the Ulam method gives very efficient possibility to study the spectral properties of the Perron-Frobenius operators for systems with dynamical chaos.
-Their spectrum is characterized by the fractal Weyl law with the Wyel exponent determined by the fractal dimension of dynamical system according to relations (1), valid for systems with absorption or chaotic scattering, or (4), valid for dissipative systems with strange attractors.
+Their spectrum is characterized by the fractal Weyl law with the Weyl exponent determined by the fractal dimension of dynamical system according to relations (1), valid for systems with absorption or chaotic scattering, or (4), valid for dissipative systems with strange attractors.
+The Perron-Frobenius operators naturally appear in the description of Markov chains.
+These chains may have various fractal properties and thus we think that our results can be applied for analysis of such systems.

-It is interesting to note that for dynamical systems the Ulam method naturally generates directed Ulam networks [18] which have certain similarities with the properties of the Google matrix of the World Wide Web (WWW).
-However, for the model 2 and the Hénon map considered above, there is a finite gap between $\lambda = 1$ and other eigenvalues while for the WWW there is no such gap [23,24].
-In this sense the above models are more close to randomized directed networks considered in [25] which have a relatively large gap.
-We note that the PageRank vector ψ_1 with $\lambda = 1$, used by Google for ranking of web pages, corresponds in our case to a strange attractor.
+For example, Markov chain approach can be applied for dynamical systems.
+It is interesting to note that for dynamical systems the Ulam method naturally generates directed Ulam networks [29,30] which have certain similarities with the properties of the Google matrix of the World Wide Web (WWW).
+However, for the model 2 and the Hénon map considered above, there is a finite gap between $\lambda = 1$ and other eigenvalues while for the WWW there is no such gap [36,37].
+In this sense the above models are more close to randomized directed networks considered in [38] which have a relatively large gap.
+We note that the PageRank vector $\psi_1$ with $\lambda = 1$ , used by Google for ranking of web pages, corresponds in our case to a strange attractor.
 In this case the probability $p_l \sim \psi_1(l)$ is distributed over all cells $N_f \propto N^{d/2}$ occupied by the strange attractor.
-The number of such cells grows infinitely with N that corresponds to a delocalized phase of the PageRank similar to the cases discussed in [18].
+The number of such cells grows infinitely with N that corresponds to a delocalized phase of the PageRank similar to the cases discussed in [29,30].
 In contrast to that the WWW is characterized by a localized PageRank with an effective finite number of populated sites independent of N. In spite of that it is not excluded that the future evolution of the WWW can enter in a delocalized regime of the PageRank.
 Therefore, we think that the fractal Weyl law discussed here can be useful not only for the Perron-Frobenius operators of dynamical systems but also for various types of realistic directed networks.